eclevela-1234/Eliots-Tech-List/README.md

 https://guarded-bayou-74585.herokuapp.com/
 ## Installation Instructions

 To install locally, simply code the repository and run ``` npm install ```.
 You will need MySQL installed in advance and create a database in your root named eliots_tech_list_db.
+Not Recommended - Just run the app online 😊
 ## Usage Information

 The app has an intuitive design and should be fairly self-explanatory